Kurdish Alevism: Munzur River

 Munzur River is located near Ovacık and a place of pilgrimage and ritual slaughter and people pray to God through the various jiare in the region.
 Munzur Bawa was the name of a shepherd who was believed to be able to practice miracles.

 Xizir

-Xizir is an important religious figure who is considered to have spiritual power and an emanation of God and a batin of Ali.
+Xizir (ie. Khidr) is an important religious figure who is considered to have spiritual power and an emanation of God and a batin of Ali.
 It is believed that Xizir travels between earth and heaven and during travels has generated numerous jiare - including oases and springs from where his feet touched the ground.

 Xizir Fountain is one of these jiare located in Varto and is also visited by Sunni Kurds.

 Another jiare related to Xizir is Gola Çeto in Pülümür which is the location where it is believed Xizir meets Elijah once a year from 13 February and the subsequent three days.
 During this period, Kurdish Alevis fast and it is believed that the meeting ends winter.